6a74/WealthOptimizer/README.md

   post-retirement/pre-RMDs period.
 I understand that will not work for everyone.
 * During RMDs, you will withdrawal at least your standard deduction.
 This is amount is taxed at 0%.
-* RMDs are put into a taxable account, where it will grow at the same interest rate.
+* RMDs transferred to a taxable account, where it will grow at the same interest rate as retirement accounts.

 ### Other

 * Interest is applied at the end of each year.
 * The "market" has no volatility.
 Investments will grow at a steady rate.
+* Divorce is not possible.
+Once you are married, you are stuck that way.

 ## Figures

+Note: In most figures, after a certain number of years, the tax rate grows at a constant rate.
+This is due to there being so little in Traditional (tax-deferred) accounts.
+RMDs are relativly small (less than your standard deduction) and taxed generally taxed near (or at) 0%.
+After this point, it becomes clearily detremental to not defer taxes.

 The figure below shows a 20 year old with nothing in retirement: